Welcome to

 • The work place must be well ventilated.

 • Liquid refrigerant that has evaporated under atmosphere may cause freezing if it comes into contact with parts of the body.
-Do not point quick-release in direction of body when removing service hoses - residual refrigerant my emerge.

 • Refrigerant must not be exposed to naked flames or incandescent bodies (e.g. during welding operations).
-Burning refrigerant releases respiratory poisons.

-• Wear suitable protective goggles and gloves when working on the refrigerant circuit.
-Rubbing of the eyes must be a voided if contact with evaporating refrigerant occurs.
-Rinse eyes and other affected parts of the body with large amounts of cold water for several minutes and then seek immediate medical attention.
+Rinse eyes and other affected parts of the body with large amounts of cold water for several

-• Keep refrigerant bottles away from direct heat (e.g. incident solar radiation) and avoid temperatures in excess of 50°C/122°F - risk of explosion.
+• Keep refrigerant bottles away from direct heat (e.g. incident solar radiation) and avoid temperatures in excess

-• When filling refrigerant bottles, the specifications in the individual bottles concerning maximum permissible weight must be observed.
-Otherwise there is a danger of explosion.
+• When filling refrigerant bottles, the specifications in the individual bottles concerning maximum permissible weight

 • Always reseal refillable refrigerant bottles immediately when not in use.
-Seal the cut-off valve and safety plug with a screw cap to protect these parts from damage - danger of injury.
+Seal the cut-off valve and safety plug with a

 • Never interchange or mix different types of refrigerant.

-• When cleaning the engine compartment using a high pressure / steam cleaner, do not direct the jet directly onto air conditioning system components.
+• When cleaning the engine compartment using a high pressure / steam cleaner, do not direct the jet directly onto

-• The A/C system must be evacuated before carrying out painting work during which the vehicle is present in the drying oven for more than 20min. at temperatures exceeding 80°C.
+• The A/C system must be evacuated before carrying out painting work during which the vehicle is present in the drying

 • PAG oil (compressor lubricant) is extremely hygroscopic and must be stored in an air-sealed container.